 Sodium cyanide is primarily utilized in the mining and processing industries, particularly in the extraction of precious metals such as gold and silver.
 In these processes, sodium cyanide solutions act as catalysts, facilitating the oxidation of these metals, which cannot be directly oxidized by oxygen.
 This method, known as cyanidation, has been a cornerstone of gold mining for over a century, allowing for the efficient recovery of precious metals from ore.

-Beyond mining, sodium cyanide is also employed in Electroplating, where it is used to deposit a layer of metal onto a surface.
+Beyond mining, Sodium cyanide is also employed in Electroplating, where it is used to deposit a layer of metal onto a surface.
 Its effectiveness in these industrial applications has made it a valuable chemical, but its toxicity raises significant safety and environmental concerns.

 Health Risks Associated with Sodium Cyanide